Freelap Timing System

-By knowing how you are performing each day over various sprint distances, you can figure out what type of training you need in order to perform your best.
+By using timing gates, you can know how you are performing each day over various sprint distances, you can figure out what type of training you need in order to perform your best.

 This article will cover my own experience with Freelap, the various packages that are available, how to use the Freelap, which Freelap package is best for you, and where to buy a Freelap Timing System.

 I have been using the Freelap Timing System for the better part of the last decade, and it has become my most frequently used training tool.

 Whether I am timing myself at practice or my athletes, Freelap gives me a way to accurately and conveniently record important training data which can influence my training decisions.

 Using Freelap helps me track my progress, autoregulate my training, assess whether workloads are appropriate, and give me insight into what aspects of sprinting I need to focus on within my training.